broadinstitute/cromwell/README.md

 }
 ```

 The usual case of generating the temporary per workflow logs is to copy them to a remote directory, while deleting the local copy to preserve local disk space.
-To specify the remote directory to copy the logs to use the separate [workflow option](#workflow-options) `workflow_log_dir`.
+To specify the remote directory to copy the logs to use the separate [workflow option](#workflow-options) `final_workflow_log_dir`.

 # Workflow Options